ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/attributes/attribute-resources.md

 ```

 The `description` field can be used to provide a longer description of your attribute.
 If you want to provide
 information about your methodology, the `description` field is the preferred place for this.
-It also supports the
-markdown format.

 ```json
 { ...